cs1302uga/cs1302-tutorials/uml/uml.md

    example, there is one public constructor, two public instance methods, and one public static method.

-The diagram above is enough to generate the following `Person.java` file:
+The diagram above gives enough information for a programmer (or a program) to generate the following `Person.java` file:

 ```java
 package cs1302.example;